sqali/sqali/README.md

 ## What I have learnt
 - Flask web application development
-- Working with REST APIs, including handling API rate limits
+- Working with REST APIs
 - Version control with Git
-- GitHub for hosting and managing personal projects
+- GitHub for hosting and managing projects
 - Pandas for data manipulation and cleaning
 - Numpy for fast mathematical computations
 - MySQL queries for database manipulation and retrieval